Introduction to Beekeeping

 Cost: For BAACTI members the cost of the course will be $50 and $75 for non members.

-Note: Non Members can of course pay $40 to become a member (Annual Association membership is $40) then purchase a ticket and attend the course as a member.
+Note: Non Members can pay $90 to become a member (Annual Association membership is $40) and attend the course as a member.

 What to wear and bring to the course: Regular clothing for Canberra in May.
 The classroom is heated.
 Please bring a note pad and pencil/pen.